edgibbs/katas/elixir/time_service/README.md

 # TimeService

-Web service is Cowboy with plug:
+Web service is Cowboy with Plug:

 Start with: